nushell/nushell.github.io/book/types_of_data.md

 ### Table-literal syntax

-We can create our own tables similarly to how we create a list.
-Because tables also contain columns and not just values, we pass in the name of the column values:
+Table literals can be created using a syntax similar to that of a list literal.
+Because tables also contain columns and not just values, we also specify the column names:

 ```nu
 > [[column1, column2]; [Value1, Value2] [Value3, Value4]]